onShowcase/EducationPolicies/socialmedia.md

 *	For safety, we have our own 'photo word' which must be said at all times before a photo is taken.
 This word is iconic to our school and is used to ensure all children know a photo is going to be taken.
 Our photo word is __“Swan”__.
 *	There must not be any media posted which contains a single, identifiable child.
 *	There must not be any media posted which contains identifiable features, such as name badges, name stickers on books, and so on.
-*	Employees must not post anything which may bring the school into disrepute or portray the school in a negative light.
+*	Employees must not post anything which may bring the school into disrepute or portray the school in a negative light

 ##### Should
 *	Where practical, children should be shown the photo after it is taken, before it is posted online.